I would like to acknowledge the following folks who helped me with the program.

 This will import an ADIF file into the current log.
 It is important to note that the log is replaced by the entries in the ADIF file.
 Thus this would normally be used on an empty log.

 This exports the current log to an ADIF file.

 This allows you to merge a report into your log that you've downloaded from the ARRL Logbook of the World website.
 The downloaded report is in ADIF format.
 Once you've downloaded the report, you select the "LOTW Merge" item to merge it with your current log, by providing the name of the file you just downloaded.
 See the section on Log Statistics.

 This item allows you to add, update, or delete any CW messages you have created.
 If you select this item you'll see a list of your CW messages.
 You can add a new message, update the selected one, delete the selected one, or exit with the escape key.
 Of course they only work if the rig supports sending CW.

-Note: When using the Flex radios, the VOX, or CW breakin, must be on in order to send a CW message.
-If you just want to test a message, you'll need to set the transmit power to 0, which you can do with the Flex radios.
+Note: The VOX, or CW breakin, must be on in order to send a CW message.
+If you just want to test a message, you'll need to set the transmit power to 0.

 CW messages are on a per operator basis.
 Each operator has a unique set of CW messages.

 A CW message consists of a label, a key assignment, and the text to send.

 The text to send may contain substitution items consisting of an ampersand (&) followed by a single character.
 The character is case sensative.
 For example, &C (uppercase c) will add your call sign to the message.
 Thus if the text is "de &C", and your call is KE5AL, the assigned key will send "de KE5AL".